Application Spotlights at IEEE VIS

 - Title: Describe the subject of your spotlight session as accurately and specifically as possible in no more than ten words.

-- Summary: Describe your spotlight in no more than 1500 characters, including spaces.
+- Summary: Describe your spotlight in no more than 500 words.
+The proposal has to submitted as a PDF document (there is no template or required format).
+Feel free to add images to your proposal.
 The summary should be written to attract those who work in your specific topic area as well as those who work in related fields.
 Based on experience, we suggest the following outline:

 - Explain the problem area to be addressed by the speakers and why VIS technology can create meaningful benefits in that area.

 - Explain in as much detail as possible the basic research questions in visualization and analytics that are likely to be triggered by the application